Here are the answers to questions about what to do in various circumstances.

 When someone dies at home, the first thing to do is to call the family doctor.
-The family doctor will attend and confirm the cause of death, and will complete a death certificate (and a cremation certificate if required).
+The family doctor will attend and confirm the cause of death, and will complete a Medical Cause of Death.

 Once the doctor has left, you can then contact Wollongong City Funerals to arrange the transfer of your loved one to our Funeral Home.
 Don’t worry if it’s really late or early.
 We are available 24 hours a day, so contact us at whatever time suits you.

 What if my family doctor cannot be contacted: what do I do?